HughxDev/metrolist/README.md

 };
 ```

-### Development

-Run `yarn build:dev`.
-Currently this is used for previewing on Netlify, to get a live URL up without going through the lengthy Travis and Acquia build process.

-### Production

-Run `yarn build:prod`, which first runs a production Webpack build (referencing `webpack.config.js`), then copies the result of that build to `../boston.gov-d8/docroot/modules/custom/bos_components/modules/bos_web_app/apps/metrolist/`, replacing whatever was there beforehand.
-This requires you to have the [`boston.gov-d8`](https://github.com/CityOfBoston/boston.gov-d8) repo checked out and up-to-date one directory up from the project root.

-To make asset URLs work both locally and on Drupal, all references to `/images/` get find-and-replaced to `https://assets.boston.gov/icons/metrolist/` when building for production.
-Note that this requires assets to be uploaded to `assets.boston.gov` first, by someone with appropriate access.
-If you want to look at a production build without uploading to `assets.boston.gov` first, you can run a staging build instead.

-### Staging

-Run `yarn build:stage`.
-This is identical to the production build, except Webpack replaces references to `/images/` with `/modules/custom/bos_components/modules/bos_web_app/apps/metrolist/images/`.
-This is where images normally wind up when running `yarn copy:drupal`.

 ## Interfacing with Main Site

 - All `mailto:` links require the class `hide-form` to be set, otherwise they will trigger the generic feedback form.